unixpickle/AI-attempts/attempt5/README.md

 ## Subroutines and addresses.

 **Subroutines** are logical units of "memory" which contain zero or more instructions.
 Each instruction has a **memory address**.
-Memory addresses coordinates&mdash;ordered pairs of the form (subroutine, index).
+Memory addresses are coordinates&mdash;ordered pairs of the form (subroutine, index).
 A subroutine is not *numerically addressed*&mdash;that is, it does not have a numerical identifier.
 Rather, subroutines can only be referenced by copying existing references.
 However, instructions within a subroutine are indexed, and these indexes can be incremented and decremented as numbers.

 ## Instructions